Welcome to the St. John’s Rod & Gun Club

 If you are interested in more information about our facility please contact us.

 The Club was formed in the 1950's, when a group of like-minded sportsmen gathered together to create a safe place to practice their shooting skills, enjoy good fellowship, and lobby for conservation of our environment and wildlife resources.
 With a membership of less than 200 people, the Club was granted a 99-year lease on our 1000 acre site.
 Years later, we now boast a membership of over 1,100 members (and still growing!).
-From its inception, conserving the environment and maintaining our outdoor rights has been very strong within the Club and remains just as strong today.
+Our beautiful log clubhouse was built in 1962 using materials cut on club grounds an sports a full kitchen and beautiful stone fireplace.

 Without our members and our many volunteers we would not exist today.
 We are very grateful for everyone that participates in shooting competitions and to those that help keep the club running.
 If you are a current member, thank you for your membership and your patronage.
 If you are a potential new member, we look forward to welcoming you to the Club!